 Dr. Walter Freeman – –

-A famed American physician specializing in Lobotomies.
 He gained popularity by inventing what was nicknamed the “ice pick lobotomy”.
-This avoided drilling the skull by use of a long, sharp pick slid through the eye-socket.
+This avoided the drilling of a skull.
+But used of a long and sharp pick slid through the eye-socket.

-Dr. Freeman worked at Trans Allegheny which became his experiment ground.
+Dr. Freeman worked at Trans Allegheny which became his personal testing lab.
 As one nurse recalls in 1939,

 They say the patient wasn’t able to do or feel anything after the surgery.

-Many people visiting the Asylum for the first time are greeted by a white haze that floats out from dark corners.
+Many people visiting for the first time, greeted by a white haze floating out from dark corners.

 Little Lily – –

-There are 2 origin stories of Lily.
-Either a former patient who spent a short life inside the walls of Trans Allegheny, or she was born to a female patient and kept safe by hospital staff until dying of pneumonia at only 9 years old.
+But she’s a mystery.
+2 possible origin stories told by TALA guides today.
+First, Lily’s a patient who spent her short life inside these walls.
+Or second, she was born to a patient and kept safe by hospital staff.
+Then getting pneumonia and dying at only 9-years-old.

-Many have left her toys spread around in her room on the 4th floor.
-Lily’s been known to move them around, such as rolling a ball back and forth with visitors.
+Today many leave her toys spread around the 4th floor room, or Lily’s Room.
+They say she moves them around.
+Such as playfully rolling a ball back and forth with guests.